milosob/lgg/README.md

 ### Description

-Lgg is a simple logging library focused around record implementation with modern syntax and configuration by template parameters.
+Simple logging library focused around record implementation with modern syntax and configuration by template parameters.

 Characteristic:

 - C++ 20
 - Header only
-- Dependency free
 - Syntax like `std::ostream`

 Features:

-- Supports multiple inputs and outputs at the same time
+- Supports multiple inputs and outputs at the same time.
-- Based on the user implementation of the record, that fulfills type contract enforced by concepts
+- Based on the user implementation of the record, that fulfills type contract. enforced by concepts.
-- User defined formatting
+- User defined formatting.
-- User defined, both static and dynamic filtering
+- User defined, both static and dynamic filtering.
-- Easy extensible by callbacks
+- Easy extensible by callbacks.
-- Ability to provide custom log rotation, retention logic and more
+- Ability to provide custom log rotation, retention logic and more.

-### Installation
+### Usage

-Lgg is a header only library, no compilation is required unless you want to compile the examples.

-Follow the instructions to install the project:
+Follow the instructions to use the project:

 ```shell
 git clone https://github.com/milosob/lgg.git lgg